dotnet/samples/core/logging/README.md

 # Logging in .NET sample source code

 There are five sample source code projects in this collection of samples.
-The samples are written in C# and the related docs content is covered in [Logging in .NET][logging] articles.
+The samples are written in C# and the content of the related docs is covered in [Logging in .NET][logging] articles.
 In addition to an overview, there are in-depth articles discussing logging providers, compile-time logging source generation, details for implementing a custom logging provider, information on high-performance logging, and console log formatting.

 ## Sample prerequisites